CJHodgson/Agentic-Governance-Spec/README.md

 The DUAA's shift from "prove you are permitted" to "acceptable unless proven harmful" sounds like it creates headroom.
 In practice, for agentic systems, it creates silent compounding liability.
 The moment an agent chain produces a harmful outcome, the organisation must demonstrate retroactively that every data reuse across every agent hop was compatible with the original collection purpose.
 In most current deployments, that demonstration is impossible.

-The EU AI Act makes the problem acute.
-From August 2026, high-risk AI systems must have automated audit trails, documented governance processes, and incident reporting capabilities.
-Penalties reach 3% of global annual revenue.
-The Act does not define what governance looks like for agentic systems.
-It defines the outcome that governance must achieve: demonstrable human oversight, traceable decision rationale, and the ability to intervene.
+The EU AI Act remains a significant governance driver, though its enforcement timeline has shifted.
+Under the Digital Omnibus package agreed by Parliament and Council in March 2026, the high-risk AI system deadline moved from August 2026 to December 2027, with AI embedded in medical devices moving to August 2028.
+This is not straightforward breathing room.
+Article 111's non-retroactivity clause means any high-risk AI system placed on the market before the deadline is exempt from the Act unless substantially modified afterward — creating a two-tier market in which organisations that deployed governance-first face competitors who did not, now operating under different rules indefinitely.
+The Act's requirements remain the destination: automated audit trails, documented governance processes, incident reporting, penalties up to 3% of global annual revenue.
+The deadline has moved.
+The architecture has not.

 Every major platform vendor — ServiceNow, Salesforce, AWS, Microsoft, Oracle, IBM — has built governance tooling that addresses this from within their own platform boundaries.
 None provides a vendor-neutral layer that operates across heterogeneous legacy estates, scores action reversibility before execution, or maintains the cross-era system contract awareness that heterogeneous deployments require.